 There are three types of start options available – electric, recoil, and remote.
-Pulsar PG4000iSR offers all three types, which is the most convenient option because if one is broken, you can use the other option.
 Avoid buying generators with recoil start because you have to pull a cord to start the machine, and it can hurt your arm and back muscles.
 Generac XD5000E is another good option as it comes with two types of start, including electric and recoil.
 You will also like the Honda EU3000IS, which comes with two-start options as well.

 The generator you pick should have an LCD, preferably, to check the available fuel in the tank, oil levels, and the number of watts consumed by different appliances.
 It should also offer an easy way to refill the tank and remove used oil.

 Generators make a lot of noise, but there are some that come with a muffler to reduce it.
 Inverter generators are quieter than conventional generators, but they are also more expensive.
 If you want to sleep peacefully throughout the night, inverter generators are a better choice.
-Yamaha EF2200iS is one of the quietest in the market at 57 dB(A).
+Champion Power Equipment 20949 is one of the quietest in the market at 53 dB(A).
 Other low noise-producing inverter generators include Generac GP2200i, also considered to be one of the best Generac generators, and Honda EU3000iS.
 If you want to buy a conventional generator because of budget constraints, purchase a muffler to reduce the noise.

 Dimensions and weight

 Since we are talking about portable generators in this article, the ideal weight shouldn’t be more than 50 pounds.
 You will be carrying it with you on road trips and camping, so you need a generator that’s lightweight.
 At 55.2 lbs, Yamaha EF2200iS is one of the lightest generators on our list.
 Despite the weight, you will need another person to help you carry it.